Geonovum/T4R/respec/H3-findings.md

     Open standards are a way to enable systems to be interoperable and to avoid lock-in.

+- There is a clear difference between Open Standards, Open Licenses and Open Source.
+Adhering to Open Standards makes sure systems are interoperable.
+Open Licenses and Open Source are not technically necessary to enable interoperability, but might provide other benefits to the envisioned solution.

+- The dutch government implements a 'comply or explain' policy for certain standards (Pas toe of Leg Uit).
+This approach facilitates the adoption of certain standards to improve interoperability and compliance.
+Besides the 'comply or explain' policy, there is also a 'recommended' list of standards.

 ### How do we make sure our solution is re-usable?